PRE-PROFESSIONAL PHASE (YEARS 1-3)

 - Though not an immunization, students must have annual Tuberculosis (TB) surveillance.
 Documentation of negative Mantoux (PPD) testing OR a negative chest X-ray must be supplied to the student health center.

 - Although the Meningococcal (meningitis) vaccine is not required by the PA Program, IT IS required by The Commonwealth of Pennsylvania for students living in college-owned and operated residence halls.
 Therefore, students must either provide written documentation of meningitis immunization or sign a waiver to indicate they have been informed about this disease and vaccine and have chosen not to be immunized if they are living on campus.
 This form is provided by student health.
 Otherwise, the Meningococcal vaccine is only for those that are routinely exposed to isolates of N. Meningitidis.

 Facilities and hospitals often require additional immunizations and titers which students must obtain prior to starting rotations at those sites.
 Information regarding these additional requirements will be given to students prior to starting rotations.

 Failure to comply with the Immunization Policy for the Department of Physician Assistant Studies or any additional immunizations and titers for clinical rotations will result in the inability to enter, continue with or complete the program.

 All costs incurred in complying with this policy are the responsibility of the student.

-*Policy subject to change at any time in order to comply with Program and clinical site policies.
+Policy and curriculum subject to change at any time in order to comply with Program and clinical site policies.
 The King's College Department of PA Studies will make every attempt to notify its students of these changes in a timely matter.

 Students are also required to submit an annual physical exam documenting that they have met the technical standards and immunizations required for the Program.
-For more information on the technical standards visit the Program website at: http://www.kings.edu/academics/undergraduate_majors/physicianassistant/
+For more information on the technical standards visit the Program website under admissions at: http://www.kings.edu/academics/undergraduate_majors/physicianassistant/